mattygiedt/orderbook/README.md

 # orderbook
 Call me Ishmael...
-Every software developer as that special problem domain that they keep getting drawn back to and cannot let go.
-Mine, sadly, unfortunately, is thinking about, building, and working around limit order books.
-The technology in play at the massive exchanges like the CME Globex or any spread order book is simply mind-boggling.
-It simply _has_ to work, with complete redundancy, zero downtime over the span of trading hours, and with deterministic execution.
+Every software developer has that special problem domain that they keep getting drawn back to and cannot let go.
+Mine, sadly, (unfortunately?), is thinking about, building, and working around limit order books.
+The complex technology in play at the massive exchanges like the CME Globex, or even any full-scale limit order book that supports spread orders is mind-boggling.
+It simply _has_ to work, with complete redundancy, zero downtime and with deterministic execution.

-**Do Not Use This Code In Production**
+**Please Do Not Use This Code In Production**

 This project is meant to be educational.
 It employs the tinyest of testing, which validates simple limit order book semantics, and assumes best behavior of our market participants.